dlstreamer/dlstreamer/samples/gstreamer/README.md

     * [Action Recognition Sample](./gst_launch/action_recognition/README.md) - demonstrates action recognition via video_inference bin element
     * [Instance Segmentation Sample](./gst_launch/instance_segmentation/README.md) - demonstrates Instance Segmentation via object_detect and object_classify bin elements
     * [Detection with Yolo](./gst_launch/detection_with_yolo/README.md) - demonstrates how to use publicly available Yolo models for object detection and classification
-    * [Deployment of Geti™ models](./gst_launch/geti_deployment/README.md) - demonstrates how to deploy models trained with Intel® Geti™ Platform for object detection and classification tasks
+    * [Deployment of Geti™ models](./gst_launch/geti_deployment/README.md) - demonstrates how to deploy models trained with Intel® Geti™ Platform for object detection, anomaly detection and classification tasks
-    * [Multi-camera deployments](./gst_launch/multi_stream/README.md) - demonstrates how to handle video streams from multiple cameras with one instance of Intel® DL Streamer application
+    * [Multi-camera deployments](./gst_launch/multi_stream/README.md) - demonstrates how to handle video streams from multiple cameras with one instance of DL Streamer application
     * [gvaattachroi](./gst_launch/gvaattachroi/README.md) - demonstrates how to use gvaattachroi to define the regions on which the inference should be performed
+    * [LVM embeddings](./gst_launch/lvm/README.md) - demonstrates generation of image embeddings using the Large Vision CLIP model
+    * [License Plate Recognition Sample](./gst_launch/license_plate_recognition/README.md) - demonstrates the use of the Yolo detector together with the optical character recognition model
+    * [Vision Language Model Sample](./gst_launch/gvagenai/README.md) - demonstrates how to use the `gvagenai` element with MiniCPM-V for video summerization
+    * [Custom Post-Processing Library Sample - Detection](./gst_launch/custom_postproc/detect/README.md) - demonstrates how to create custom post-processing library for YOLOv11 tensor outputs conversion to detection metadata using GStreamer Analytics framework
+    * [Custom Post-Processing Library Sample - Classification](./gst_launch/custom_postproc/classify/README.md) - demonstrates how to create custom post-processing library for emotion classification model outputs conversion to classification metadata using GStreamer Analytics framework
 2. C++ samples
     * [Draw Face Attributes C++ Sample](./cpp/draw_face_attributes/README.md) - constructs pipeline and sets "C" callback to access frame metadata and visualize inference results
 3. Python samples